SpectraLogic/python-can/doc/interfaces/ixxat.rst

 Internals
 ---------

-The IXXAT :class:`~can.BusABC` object is a fairly straightforward interface to the IXXAT VCI library.
+The IXXAT :class:`~pycan.BusABC` object is a fairly straightforward interface to the IXXAT VCI library.
 It can open a specific device ID or use the first one found.